 Binhai Library in Tianjin, China

-The new city library in Stuttgart is one of the largest public libraries in the world and with the new construction is a milestone in the cultural landscape and in the accessibility of knowledge and education as a social element in Stuttgart.
+The city library in Stuttgart is one of the largest public libraries in the world and its construction a milestone in the cultural landscape, in the accessibility of knowledge, and education as a social element in Stuttgart.
 It is organized as a department of the city’s cultural office and comprises the central library, 17 city district libraries, and two bookmobiles.
 In 2013, it received the national award as Library of the Year.
 (Photo credit: geheimtippstuttgart.de)

 Starfield Library in Seoul

 The Starfield Library is quickly becoming one of Korea’s best attractions.
 It’s a part of COEX Mall making it the perfect reprieve for those who’ve been shopping all day.
 It’s a two-story library that’s open to the public, free of charge.
 Starfield Library has over 50,000 books and magazines.
 If you prefer reading electronically, however, they also have iPads.

 The Library of Parliament (French: Bibliothèque du Parlement) is the main information repository and research resource for the Parliament of Canada.
 The main branch of the library sits at the rear of the Center Block on Parliament Hill in Ottawa, Ontario, and is the last untouched part of that larger building’s original incarnation after it burned down in 1916.
 The library has been augmented and renovated several times since its construction in 1876, the last between 2002 and 2006, though the form and decor remain essentially authentic.
 The building today serves as a Canadian icon and appears on the obverse of the Canadian ten-dollar bill.
 (Photo credit: parl.ca)